runme-io/website/CONTRIBUTING.md

   1. Finally, push the commits to your fork and submit a [pull request].

-That's it!
-Thank you for your contribution!
+That's it, thank you for your contribution!

 [forking]: https://help.github.com/articles/fork-a-repo
 [pull request]: https://help.github.com/articles/creating-a-pull-request